Assistive Listening Devices can help you and your loved ones…

 - Be more aware of environmental sounds and alarms

-Assistive listening devices (ALDs) refer to various types of amplification equipment designed to improve the communication of persons with hearing loss and to ensure optimal communication when individual hearing aids are not sufficient.
+Assistive listening devices (ALDs) refer to various types of amplification equipment designed to improve communication for persons with hearing loss in specific listening situations.
+They may be used in addition to or in place of hearing aids.

 - TV devices